janhybs/ci-hpc/docs/README.md

     customization but requires also more time for setup.

     2. The seconds option offers more interactivity and better visualisation.
-    Thanks to `highcharts` js framework, you have better plenty of options for your charts.
+    Thanks to `highcharts` js framework, you have plenty of options for your charts.

 5. But the data need to get to the web page somehow, and that is why there